There are a some additional steps and things to consider when applying to Cambridge. This page is to give you an idea of what you need to do.

 - That another college would like to make you an offer, after the Intercollegiate Winter Pool.
 This system allows colleges to make good applicants to whom they themselves were unable to make offers, available to other colleges.
 Many very well qualified students follow this route.
 We will usually be looking for candidates in some subjects, and we always do our best to find places at other colleges for those we have placed in the pool.
 For this reason, every January many applicants instead receive an offer letter from a different college.
 Please note that decisions made at the pool are sent out at the same time as decisions made by the colleges to which applicants originally applied, so any letter you receive will take into account any redistribution to other colleges.
-Thus, unfortunately, if you receive a letter from a college saying you have been unsuccessful, then this also means that you were not taken from the pool by another college.

 The only applicants who may not receive a decision letter at this time are:

 - A very small number of applicants - mainly in arts subjects - may be called for further post-pool interviews in Cambridge on a single day in January.
 We woudl try to complete these before the main decision-notification day, anyway.